worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 ### Collisions

-If you've seen any movies set in outer space, you'll know that the main thing asteroids do is crash into spaceships and each other, even though the [real-life asteroid belt](https://en.wikipedia.org/wiki/Asteroid_belt) in our solar system is not nearly dense enough for asteroid collisions to be a frequent occurence.
+If you've seen any movies set in outer space, you'll know that the main thing asteroids do is crash into spaceships and each other, even though the [real-life asteroid belt](https://en.wikipedia.org/wiki/Asteroid_belt) in our solar system is not nearly dense enough for asteroid collisions to be a frequent occurrence.

 There are three types of collisions we need to account for: